NCERT textbook controversies: Background

-These texts were intended to be "model" textbooks which were "modern and secular," free of communal bias and prejudice.
-However, Deepa Nair states that they also carried a "Marxist imprint."
-The Marxist emphasis on social and economic issues implied a critique of culture and tradition.
-The value of spirituality was reduced.
-The Prime Minister Jawaharlal Nehru was sympathetic to the Marxist view of history and believed in a scientific outlook on civil society.
-In contrast, the Hindu nationalist historiography disagreed with Marxist historiography and based Indian history in the antiquity with glories of Hindu civilization and culture.
-These contrary views of history set the scene for conflict.

-The textbooks faced political pressures from the inception.
+The textbooks have faced political pressures since their inception.
 In 1969, a Parliamentary Consultative Committee wanted the textbook on Ancient India to state categorically that the "Aryans" were indigenous to India.
-But the demand was rejected by the Editorial Board as well as Thapar as the author.
-Further critical reactions came from Hindu and Sikh religious organisations that their respective religions and religious leaders had not been glorified.
-The Hindu Mahasabha and Arya Samaj claimed that the mention of beef-eating in ancient times went counter to the religious sentiments of the "Hindu nationality."
+But the demand was rejected by the editorial board as well as Thapar (as the author).
+Further critical reactions came from Hindu and Sikh religious organisations that their respective religions and religious leaders were not glorified.
+The Hindu Mahasabha and Arya Samaj claimed that the mention of beef-eating in ancient times went counter to the religious sentiments of the "Hindu nationality".

-Such controversies continue till today.
-The controversy centers around the charges of an attempted "saffronised" rewriting of Indian history (i.e., making lessons consonant with the Hindutva).
-Allegations of historical revisionism with a Hindu nationalist agenda arose several times: under the Janata Party government 1977 to 1980 and again under the Bharatiya Janata Party government from 1998 to 2004 and from 2014 to 2019.
-In 2012, the organization has been blamed for attempting to insult the government by publishing 'offensive' cartoons in its textbooks.
+Such controversies continue to this day.
+They mostly centre around the charges of an attempted "saffronised" rewriting of Indian history — i.e., making lessons consonant with Hindutva.
+Allegations of historical revisionism with a Hindu nationalist agenda arose several times: under the Janata Party government from 1977 to 1980 and again under the Bharatiya Janata Party government from 1998 to 2004 and from 2014 to the present.